Rupa-421/Swiggy-availability-checker/README.md

 * Then by using that data i wrote a logic that will check whether the entered city contains swiggy availability or not.

 * Now you can run my code and check whether swiggy is available in the city you want.

+Drop a pull request if you found a new feature :sparkles:

+Don't forget to star :star: if you like it